folkzb/magalu/mgc/cli/docs/config/set.md

 ## Flags:
 ```
 -h, --help         help for set
     --key string   Name of the desired config (required)
-    --value string   New flag value (required)
+    --value        New flag value (exactly one of: string or integer)
+                   Use --value=help for more details (required)
 ```

 ## Global Flags: